AlGregory23/fInal_project/README.md

 !['Q3 pivot table'](/q3-pivot-table.png)

 Answer: The rate of suicides among both men and women has seen an increase of 1.5 per 100,000 from 2000 to 2017.
-While the rate has steadily increased there have been slight dips, in 2004, 2007, 2012, 2015, and 2017, but nothing signifiacant.
+While the rate has steadily increased there have been slight dips, in 2004, 2007, 2012, 2015, and 2017, but nothing significant.

-Question 4: What county has the hioghest rate of suicides in CA?
+Question 4: What county has the highest rate of suicides in CA?
 <br>
 Step-by-step answer:

+1. Copy column headers, create a new sheet title 'counties' and paste column headers
+* Selected A56 through I1405 to just highlight the rows with counties listed in geography column and paste it to sheet titled 'counties'

+* Insert Pivot table and title it counties

 Question 5: What county has the lowest rate of suicides in CA?
 <br>